How to write a winning UK CV with templates

 Need help creating a UK CV?
 Try Cresuma’s resume builder.

-There are two main formats that are used for the UK CV.
-The chronological format and the skills-based format.
+There are two main UK CV formats that are used for the UK.
+The reverse chronological format and the skills-targeted format.
 There are certain standards that should be practiced for both formats.

 • The CV should be no more than 2 sides of an A4.

-• No need to have the header of CV, Resume or Curriculum vitae
+• No need to have the header of CV

 • CV must be in British English, e.g., colour instead of color.